 When you check into a hotel or motel in Washington, DC, bed bug bites are not what you expected.
 You expect to receive clean and safe accommodations.
 Unfortunately, some hotels fail to meet proper standards, which can lead to bed bug infestations.

 Bed bugs are parasitic, blood-sucking insects capable of causing serious health problems.
 They can also infest your personal belongings, causing extensive and costly property damage.
 If you were bitten by bed bugs at a hotel or motel in Washington, D.C., turn to the experienced hotel bed bug infestation attorneys of Whitney, LLP for aggressive legal representation.

 Our dedicated bed bug injury lawyers have recovered millions of dollars on behalf of our clients.
-Contact us online today to set up a free consultation, or call Whitney, LLP at (410) 583-8000 today.
+Contact us online today to set up a legal consultation, or call Whitney, LLP at (410) 583-8000 today.

 How to Check a Hotel Room for Bed Bugs in D.C.